apache/guacamole-client/THREAT_MODEL.md

 ---

-## §5a Build-time and configuration variants
+## §5a Deployment and configuration variants

 The security envelope depends heavily on deployment configuration — "Guacamole" is really a family of deployments.
 Load-bearing knobs: